 A current is the internal movement of water, sometimes described as a push or pull on the water.
 Scientists will often measure the direction the current is flowing and calculate current speed.

-- Materials:

-- Pencil Calculator
+- Materials: Pencil

 - Clipboards

-- itor Timer
+- Timer

 - Tape Measure Floatable objects (oranges, heavy stick, coconut)

 - Compass